-Extreme PC cooling has been around for years.
-However, apart from water cooling, the rest has been reserved for the elite overclockers and engineers, except for a few mainstream phase change units.
+Extreme PC cooling has been around for years and has easily been in play since the early 00s.
+However, apart from water cooling, the rest of the spectrum has been reserved for the elite overclockers and engineers, except for a few mainstream phase change units.

 Table of Contents

 If you are new to PC modding, extreme PC cooling and want to learn more about watercooling, check out Our Ultimate Guide to Custom Watercooling your PC which will give you the full rundown on how to build your own custom cooling loop.

 Different Types of Extreme PC Cooling